dacbd/blog/content/posts/zero-to-prod-gke/index.md

 #### BackendConfig
 The `BackendConfig` can be thought of as a target group, where your load balancer routes requests.
 Here I have defined it in my ingress yaml, but likely you have a `BackendConfig` for every `Service` you have defined (assuming all of your services have routes that will get exposed).
-Our `BackendConfig` is also where we attach our security policy(LB level rate-limiting/blocking) we made in terraform.
+Our `BackendConfig` is also where we attach our security policy(LB level rate-limiting/blocking) we made in Terraform.
 For a more holistic example we have redefined the `healthCheck` by default it makes requests to `/` of the `Service` attached to the `BackendConfig`.
 The load balancer uses this to know which pods are healthy to route requests to.
 ```yml